 I need to be careful when I’m weeding along the fence because I could easily weed them right out of the flower bed.
 Learning their leaf shape, a distinctive “goose print” shape, has helped me to let them be when I’m cleaning out the weeds.
 Plus, it helps me remember its name!
 The goosefoot violet is one of our spring ephemerals and signals us that spring is on its way, making it a very welcome flower when we see it starting to bloom.

 I think Anna Botsford Comstock had a love for violets as well.
-When you read the lesson in the Handbook of Nature Study you can hear her appreciation for their form and beauty.
+When you read the violets nature study lesson in the Handbook of Nature Study you can hear her appreciation for their form and beauty.
 She does mention the fact that not all violets are fragrant.
 This was a surprise to me because our violets in California all had that distinctive violet perfume fragrance.
 The goosefoot violet has no fragrance at all.
 Turns out, Anna was helpful in giving us some valuable information in order to correctly identify the wild violets.

 Make sure to check your local field guide to see which violets are native and then be on the lookout for some to observe in your nature study.
-As suggested in the original challenge, look for “johnny jump ups” in your garden nursery as a substitute for wild violets.
+As suggested in the challenge, look for “johnny jump ups” in your garden nursery as a substitute for wild violets.

 This is the season for planning your garden whether it’s a flower garden or a vegetable garden.
 Anticipating the colorful flowers, the delicious tasting fruits, and the many hours of happily tending the garden is more than half the fun in my opinion.
 Paging through seed catalogs or scrolling your favorite gardening sites online can fill your cold winter days with pleasant thoughts of things to come.